The 10 Best Cocktail Bars in Dallas — From Upscale Haunts to Inviting Mainstays

 Bowen House creates some of the best craft cocktails in Dallas.

 Situated in a historic Victorian-style house in Uptown, this cocktail bar is a Dallas favorite for drinks and dinner.
-When ordering cocktails, you really can’t go wrong as the bartenders here are pros, but a few stand out such as the Bandido (tequila, poblano liqueur, Topo Chico, etc.), Heave Ho with Japanese whisky, and 90s Baby with vodka, cranberry gin, and more.
-Seasonal drinks also come out every so often so keep an eye out for what is new.
+When ordering cocktails, you really can’t go wrong as the bartenders here are pros.
+Drinks rotate seasonally so it always seems like there is something new to try.

 Parliament has been serving up stellar cocktails in Uptown since 2014.
 (Courtesy)

 This State Thomas neighborhood bar has been serving up stellar cocktails in Uptown since 2014.
 One of the best things about this spot is that they have a liberal happy hour.
-You can get drinks like a Mai Tai, French 75, Moscow Mule, and more for just $5.
+All day on Mondays, from 5 pm to 8 pm Tuesday through Saturday, and any time it rains, you can get drinks like a Mai Tai, Moscow Mule, and more for just $6.
 Or, if you’re interested in trying something different, a new menu features champagne cocktails, clear spirit-based drinks, agave-based creations, and whiskey mixtures.

 In Bishop Arts, Atlas offers globally-inspired cocktails.
 (Courtesy)